Carloschi7/C7Engine/README.md

-7)You will find your C7Engine.lib file in build/Debug
+7)You will find your C7Engine.lib file in build/$(Configuration), where $(Configuration) is your project building configuration (Debug, Release)

 #### Building with the terminal

-Recommended steps with terminal (requires cmake to function as a terminal command, the executable needs to be linked to the PATH section of Windows' environmental variables):
+Requirements:
+1) The latest version of Visual Studio (preferably)
+2) CMake linked to the console via Windows' environmental variables
+3) GIT BASH